 Tairora is the name of the largest tribe in the area where this coffee is grown, and, because this coffee comes from growers in many different villages in the Eastern Highlands, the Colbran family gave this name to the coffee to best recognize the people with whom they work.

 Eastern Highlands, Papua New Guinea

 The coffee-growing region of Papua New Guinea's Eastern Highlands is one of the most remote places on earth.
 The region's legendary biodiversity, rich topsoil, elevation, and perfect weather make it one of the planet's most unusual microclimates.
-Baroida and the communities associated with the Tairora Project sit scattered outside the town of Kainantu in the Eastern Highlands of Papua New Guinea.
+Baroida and the communities associated with the Tairora coffee sit scattered outside the town of Kainantu in the Eastern Highlands of Papua New Guinea.
 This part of the Eastern Highlands is mostly rolling grasslands, but it has remarkable climate and great conditions for growing coffee.

-The lowest altitude we saw around the plantation was just under 1,600 meters but can reach as high as 1,900 meters.
-Baroida itself was one of the first coffee farms in the area, and much of the coffee planted by small producers of the Tairora Project actually originally came from seeds from the Baroida Estate.
-Some of the villages in the area that turn in coffee to the Tairora Project include Boka, Kantuera, Kobuta, Abiera, and the Bonta village from which we also have selected a few microlots over the years – including this year.
-Growers in this area who contribute to the Tairora project have between 2 and 25 hectares of coffee and grow an assortment of fruits and vegetables and a few other cash crops.
+The lowest altitude we saw around the plantation was just under 1,600 meters, but can reach as high as 1,900 meters.
+Baroida itself was one of the first coffee farms in the area, and much of the coffee planted by small producers of the Tairora coffee actually originally came from seeds from the Baroida Estate.
+Some of the villages and people in the area that turn in coffee to the Tairora coffee include Boka, Kantuera, Kobuta, Abiera, and the Bonta village.
+These areas and people who contribute to the Tairora coffee have between 2 and 25 hectares of coffee and grow an assortment of fruits and vegetables and a few other cash crops.